pars-linux/uludag/trunk/doc/en/package-review-process.rst

    'playground/review' directory under pardus SVN repository.

 #.
 If a bug is reported for requesting this new package on the bug tracking system,
-   the process is starting from this point.
+   the process starts at this point.

 #.
 The developer who wants to maintain this new package, assigns the bug report
-   to himself/herself and changes the bug status to ASSIGNED.
+   to (him/her)self and changes the bug status to ASSIGNED.
 This operation can only be done by the members of bugzilla "editbugs" group.

 #.
 After the developer assigns the bug to (him/her)self, A new bug report which